Child Visitation Attorneys in Joliet

 A good visitation agreement is one that is customized to meet your family’s specific needs and circumstances.
 Shared parenting time often requires a detailed schedule that takes into account birthdays, holidays, school breaks, extracurricular activities, and family traditions.
 In some cases, a visitation plan may include grandparents or other family members as well.
 At the Davi Law Group, we will work in cooperation with every involved party to develop an arrangement that suits our clients’ family dynamic.

 The team at the Davi Law Group understands that the first step in any legal process is the establishment of trust.
 We cordially invite you to meet our team at a no-cost introductory consultation, valued at up to $325.00.
 Should you retain us as your counsel, financing options are available.
 We will review your situation, provide you with an objective evaluation, and explain our preferred approach.
-Contact us today for an appointment at one of our four convenient locations.
+Contact us today for an appointment at one of our five convenient locations.